haopjh/calculator-angularjs-coffeescript-mocha/README.md

 Calculator-angularjs-coffeescript-restify-mocha
 =======================================

-This is an calculator boilerplate which has AngularJS with Coffeescript as the front end and restify (node.js) as the backend (APIs).
+This is a calculator boilerplate which has AngularJS with Coffeescript as the front end and restify (node.js) as the backend (APIs).

 To run the app: